lhy11009/aspectLib/README.md

 Fix other fields if they are missing (but not P and T)

 This is a test called test_post_hefesto.py in the integration folder.
 Look at that to see how this work.

+### Work with flow laws

 ## Post-process